Skip to main content

 Comparative Negligence

 Oregon follows a modified comparative negligence rule under ORS 31.600–31.620.
 If the injured party is partially at fault, their damages are reduced by their percentage of fault.
-However, if the plaintiff is 51% or more at fault, they cannot recover any damages.
+However, if the plaintiff is more than 50% at fault, they cannot recover any damages.

 Contingency Fee